top of page

 Celebrate Meatless Mondays or Veggie Wednesdays

-Meat-based proteins can come with a higher price compared to veggie protein sources like beans and lentils.
-By swapping a meat-based dish with a vegetarian meal once or twice a week, you can save money and even reduce your environmental impact.
-Eating more plant-based food sources has been linked to better blood sugar control, gut health, and heart health too.
-For example, if you enjoy beef tacos for dinner, swap the meat with canned unsalted black beans.
-Click here for some delicious plant-forward recipe inspo!
+Meat-based proteins often come with a higher price tag compared to vegetarian protein sources like beans and lentils.
+Swapping a meat-based dish for a vegetarian meal once or twice a week can save you money and reduce your environmental impact.
+Plus, increasing your intake of plant-based foods has been linked to better blood sugar control, improved gut health, and enhanced heart health.

 Shop with a plan